• RSS

-There are some other special permission apart from the normal file permissions read, write and execute.
-They are SUID, SGID, Sticky Bit, ACL’s and SELinux etc for granular file/folder management by administrator.
-In this post we will see
+There are some other special permission apart from the normal file permissions read, write and execute which we set with chmod and chown commands.
+They are SUID, SGID, Sticky Bit, ACL’s, SUDO, SELinux for granular file/folder management by Linux administrator.
+Today we will see

 What is SUID and how to set it in Linux?

 SUID (Set owner User ID up on execution) is a special type of file permissions given to a file.
-Normally in Linux/Unix when a program runs, it inherits access permissions from the logged in user.
-SUID is defined as giving temporary permissions to a user to run a program/file with the permissions of the file owner rather that the user who is running it.
-In simple words users will get file owner’s permissions as well as their UID and GID when executing a file/program/command.
+Normally in Linux/Unix when a program runs, it inherit’s access permissions from the logged in user.
+SUID is defined as giving temporary permissions to a user to run a program/file with the permissions of the file owner rather that the user who runs it.
+In simple words users will get file owner’s permissions as well as owner UID and GID when executing a file/program/command.

-The above sentence is bit tricky and should be explained in depth with examples.
+The above sentence is a tricky one and should be explained in-depth with examples.

 Learn SUID with examples: